Jeromebro06/Anvil-Anticheat/README.md

 - 🌐Online bypass
 - 🌐Ingame and Panel Admin Menu
 ```

-## Panel
 ![grafik](https://github.com/Jeromebro06/Anvil-Anticheat/assets/127216397/6d46341f-9ab9-4c58-98b0-33b346754d2b)

-## Info
+# Info
 ```
-- We update every time
+📌 We update every time
-- We give our best to give the maximum protection
+📌 We give our best to give the maximum protection
+📌 You can update your configuration without restarting the server 📌 You can bypass members without restarting the server 📌 Anvil Anticheat has fast and helpful support
+📌 Anvil Anticheat is compatible with every servers
 ```